 Managing a new illness requires a reshuffling of life: activities, people, and priorities – but that doesn’t necessarily have to be a bad thing!
-Most people could use a reason to weed out the people and activities that don’t bring health, happiness or meaning to their life.
+Weed out the people and activities that don’t bring health, happiness, or meaning to life.

 So much research shows how useful meditation is.
-It regulates your nervous system, helps break pain cycles and is just so relaxing!
-It can be awkward the first several times you try to meditate and you won’t see the long-term results right away, but meditating multiple times a week can have a profound effect for both physical and mental health in the long run.
+It regulates your nervous system, helps break pain cycles, and is just so relaxing!
+It can be awkward the first several times you try to meditate and you won’t see the long-term results right away, but meditating multiple times a week can have a profound effect on both physical and mental health in the long run.
 Need some guidance through your meditation?
 There are so many helpful apps available!
 Insight Timer, Headspace, Stop Breathe & Think, Calm… and many more.
-One of these super helpful apps will be a right fit for you.
-When meditating, always remember there are not always graceful poses, the most important thing is to find a position that works for your body’s needs and helps to heal your mind and body.
+One of these super helpful apps will be the right fit for you.
+When meditating, always remember that poses are not always graceful.
+The most important thing is to find a position that works for your body’s needs and helps to heal your mind and body.

 4. Speak your truth

-Whether with a therapist or with trusted loved ones, you’ll need an outlet to express all of your feelings and emotions.
-My therapist once told me that shame (a frequent emotion tied to my illness) was like a mold – it grows best in the dark.
+You’ll need an outlet to express all of your feelings and emotions, whether it’s your therapist or loved ones.
+My therapist once told me that shame (a frequent emotion tied to my illness) is like mold – it grows best in the dark.
 However, if you air it out and expose it to the light, this shame will go away.
 Shame, fear, grief, betrayal, anger… these are all very normal emotions to have when coping with an illness.
 All of your emotions from your illness and even your physical pain, get better when you can freely express yourself, so let your truth be heard!

 Numerous studies have found links between gratitude and improvements in mental health.
 To practice showing gratitude, try journaling each day to reflect on what things you are grateful for in life.
-This can be as simple as being grateful for a sunny day or a kind nurse who helped you in the hospital.
-Although we often have to track our symptoms to maintain our health, this can be a daunting and negative way to think about ourselves, but one way to brighten the day is to do a balancing act – by also tracking which parts of your body feel well each day.
-Once you become more aware of seeing all things to be grateful for around you, try expressing it to those around you.
-Not only does gratitude enhance the parts of your brain needed to feel hope and strength, but it also allows those around you who are also affected by your illness to feel appreciated, helpful and supportive.
+This can be as simple as a sunny day or a kind nurse who helped you in the hospital.
+Although we often have to track our symptoms to maintain our health, this can be a daunting and negative way to think about ourselves.
+One way to brighten the day is to also track which parts of your body feel well each day.
+Once you are more aware of what you’re grateful for, try expressing it to those around you.
+Not only does gratitude enhance the parts of your brain needed to feel hope and strength, but it also allows those around you to feel appreciated, helpful, and supportive.